Eric0052/eric0052.github.io/blog/How-to-Quickly-Build-a-Personal-Website-Using-AI.md.md

 Most beginners fail not because they can’t build a site, but because they can’t **describe** what they want clearly.

-Before asking Cursor to “generate my website,” you must prepare two types of requirements:
+Before asking Cursor to "generate my website", you must prepare two types of requirements:

 ---